Finding And Interpreting Future Conflict Sites: The Williamson’s Plantation Battlefield Example

 Cite this Record

 Finding And Interpreting Future Conflict Sites: The Williamson’s Plantation Battlefield Example.
 Steven D. Smith, Michael Scoggins.
-Presented at Society for Historical Archaeology, Albuquerque, NM.
+Presented at Society for Historical Archaeology, New Orleans, Louisiana.
 2018 ( tDAR id: 441824)

 This Resource is Part of the Following Collections